 At the suggestion of a current PCV who was surviving trips with shampoo in baggies, I packed a set of empty travel-size bottles.

 How I feel about it: There are feminine hygiene products in brands I recognise available here, mostly in Kigali and for ridiculous prices.
 So glad I brought these.
+Peace Corps has (finally) begun providing pads and tampons to volunteers, though, so they stopped being necessary.

 Almost entirely earrings.
 I did not bring any of my more expensive/sentimental jewellery, including my rings, but I brought a fairly expensive watch, so there’s that.
 In defence of the watch, it’s an analogue wristwatch that winds itself as my arm moves, so it’s, like, sustainable and also attractive.